 - Search foundations for project funding: use the Foundation Center Web site or Foundation Center Funding Information Network resources in libraries to identify national, state, and community foundations.

-- Learn how to write grant proposals: follow CFDAs Developing and Writing Grant Proposals, or take the free online Foundation Center Proposal Writing Short Course or see other tips and sample proposals at Grantspace's How Do I Write a Grant Proposal?
+- Learn how to write grant proposals: Take the free online Foundation Center Proposal Writing Short Course or see other tips and sample proposals at Grantspace's How Do I Write a Grant Proposal?

 Key Federal Funding Sources

 Catalog of Federal Domestic Assistance (General Services Administration)